gokhan-karadag/cybersecurity-labs-gokhan/Red-Team/SimpleCTF.md

 ## Exploitation

-### 3. What CVE can be used to exploit the web application?
+### 3. What's the CVE you're using against the application?

 Now that we have identified an HTTP service on port `80`, let's enumerate the web server for hidden directories and application content using **DIRB or Gobuster**.